BEAUJOLAIS

 Cote de Brouilly Les Griottes de Brulhie 2018

 This wine comes from a 5 ha vineyard in the middle of the hill of Brouilly.
 Manual harvest, vinified partly in whole bunches and aging in large oak foudres for 7-9 months.
-Griottes mean morello cherries, and it's no surprise their flavor/aroma is much recognizable in the wine.
+Griottes mean morello cherries and it's no surprise their flavor/aroma is much recognizable in the wine.
 Delicate nose of morello and black cherries, dried herbs, wild strawberries, and redcurrants.
-Mineral on the palate with discreet acidity, velvety and delicate taste.
-Tannin keeps itself in the background allowing the wine to express its freshness and fruitness.
+Mineral on the palate with discreet acidity, velvety, and delicate taste.
+Tannin keeps itself in the background, allowing the wine to express its freshness and fruitness.
 Fine in length with a silky finish.
 My first encounter with this producer, and I'm thrilled to have tasted this expressive and well-made wine!
 91-92p.

 Cote de Brouilly Godefroy 2018

-This wine comes from a single plot (28.3 ha) of 80-100 years old vines growing on the lower part of Brouilly slopes.
+This wine comes from a single plot (28.3 ha) of 80-100-year-old vines growing on the lower part of Brouilly slopes.
 Manual harvest, vinified partly in whole bunches and aging in large oak foudres for 7-9 months.
 I tasted this wine along Les Griottes de Brulhie, which had different flavors/aromas than LGdB.
 Fatter and with more intensity and concentration.
 The nose was full of black cherries and had a rose bush aroma.
 It was mineral on the palate with wild cherries, freshness, vibrancy, and bright acidity.
 Tannin was almost unnoticeable.
 It's a complex wine with flowing midpalate and great length.
 Sublimely lingering finish.
 Terrific and impressive stuff.
 93+p.

 Cote de Brouilly "La Chapelle" 2019